dtungbmw/coding_practice/python/tesla/README.md

 - Data is loaded into cvs file

-- Loader had been running for ~2 days and continuously append into csv file.
+- Loader had been running for ~2 days and continuously appended into csv file.

 ## Historical data analysis